Laser Vision Correction Including Lasik

 Contact Avera Marshall Southwest Ophthalmology at 507-537-1427 or 800-537-1427 today for a free consultation.

 Live confidently with laser vision correction, available through Avera Marshall Southwest Ophthalmology.
-Dr. Chris Buntrock and Dr. Curtis Louwagie offer a full range of eye services, from management of eye conditions to corrective eye surgery.
-They use the latest techniques to help improve eyesight for people.
+Dr. Curtis Louwagie offers a full range of eye services, from management of eye conditions to corrective eye surgery.
+He and his team use the latest techniques to help improve eyesight for people.

 Choosing the best laser vision correction will depend on your eyes.
 Free screening consultations are available with a technician who can help you identify your best options for Lasik procedures.